thockin/go-build-template/README.md

 Makefile:
    - change `BIN` to your binary name
    - rename `cmd/myapp` to `cmd/$BIN`
-   - change `PKG` to the Go import path of this repo
    - change `REGISTRY` to the Docker registry you want to use
    - maybe change `SRC_DIRS` if you use some other layout
    - choose a strategy for `VERSION` values - git tags or manual

 Dockerfile.in:
-   - change the `MAINTAINER` to you
    - maybe change or remove the `USER` if you need

 ## Go Modules